 The blood and tissue in the placenta and umbilical cord contain millions of stem cells that are the building blocks of our bodies.
 They can assist in healing, recovery, and treatments to help restore the body and enhance lives.
 They have the potential to help treat many medical conditions, such as cardiovascular diagnoses, stroke, autism, and multiple sclerosis.

 There are currently 80+ diseases being treated with stem cells from the blood in the placenta and umbilical cord as an FDA-approved standard of care.
 Ongoing clinical trials are studying additional applications for stem cells from cord blood and birth tissue.
 As more research and clinical studies are completed there will be many more ways these newborn stem cells are used.

 Cord blood is the stem cell rich blood that remains in the umbilical cord and placenta immediately after the baby is born.
 Stems cells found in cord blood are hematopoietic, meaning they mature into blood cells.
 They are the source of red blood cells, white blood cells, platelets, and are the foundation of our immune system.
 Although routinely discarded, cord blood provides millions of life-saving stem cells that can only be saved at birth.

-Yes.
-You may change your mind at any time to release your child’s stored stem cells to donation.
+After delivery and your baby’s stem cells are in storage, you can change your mind at any time to release your child’s stored stem cells to donation.
 Simply contact client services @ 866-646-6171.
 A release form will be sent to you and only upon receiving the completed form with proof of ID will your storage be released, and your account terminated.
 CellSure does not charge a processing or handling fee to do so.
 However, you will not be reimbursed for any paid annual fees.